-Training data is passed in 2 numpy arrays, one for attributes (2d) and one for features (3d).
+Training data is passed in 2 numpy arrays, one for attributes (2d) and one for features (3d), features may be a ragged array with variable length sequences, and then it is a list of numpy arrays.
 This data should be in the original space and is not transformed.
-If the data is already transformed into the internal DGAN representation (continuous variable scaled to [0,1] or [-1,1] and discrete variables one-hot encoded), use the internal \train() function instead of train\numpy(), or specify apply\feature\scaling=False in the DGANConfig.
+If the data is already transformed into the internal DGAN representation (continuous variable scaled to [0,1] or [-1,1] and discrete variables one-hot or binary encoded), use the internal train() function instead of train_numpy().

-In standard usage, attribute\types and feature\types should be provided on the first call to train() to correctly setup the model structure.
-If not specified, the default is to assume continuous variables.
-If outputs metadata was specified when the instance was initialized or train() was previously called, then attribute\types and feature\types are not needed.
+In standard usage, attribute_types and feature_types may be provided on the first call to train() to setup the model structure.
+If not specified, the default is to assume continuous variables for floats and integers, and discrete for strings.
+If outputs metadata was specified when the instance was initialized or train() was previously called, then attribute_types and feature_types are not needed.

-- features 3-d numpy array of time series features for the training, size is (# of training examples) X max\sequence\len X (# of features) - feature\types (Optional) Specification of Discrete or Continuous type for each variable of the features.
-Discrete attributes should be 0-indexed (not one-hot encoded).
-If None, assume all features are continuous.
-Ignored if the model was already built, either by passing output params at initialization or because train\ was called previously. - attributes (Optional) 2-d numpy array of attributes for the training examples, size is (# of training examples) X (# of attributes) - attribute\types (Optional) Specification of Discrete or Continuous type for each variable of the attributes.
-Discrete attributes should be 0-indexed (not one-hot encoded).
-If None, assume all attributes are continuous.
-Ignored if the model was already built, either by passing output params at initialization or because train\ was called previously.
+- features 3-d numpy array of time series features for the training, size is (# of training examples) X max_sequence_len X (# of features) OR list of 2-d numpy arrays with one sequence per numpy array, each numpy array should then have size seq_len X (# of features) where seq_len <= max_sequence_len - feature_types (Optional) Specification of Discrete or Continuous type for each variable of the features.
+If None, assume continuous variables for floats and integers, and discrete for strings.
+Ignored if the model was already built, either by passing output params at initialization or because train was called previously. - attributes (Optional) 2-d numpy array of attributes for the training examples, size is (# of training examples) X (# of attributes) - attribute_types (Optional) Specification of Discrete or Continuous type for each variable of the attributes.
+If None, assume continuous variables for floats and integers, and discrete for strings.
+Ignored if the model was already built, either by passing output params at initialization or because train was called previously.

-gretel\synthetics.timeseries\dgan.dgan.find\max\consecutive\nans(array: array) $\rightarrow$ int Returns the maximum number of consecutive NaNs in an array.
+gretel_synthetics.timeseries_dgan.dgan.find_max_consecutive_nans(array: ndarray) \rightarrow int Returns the maximum number of consecutive NaNs in an array.